httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications can use HTTP authentication ({{Section 11 of HTTP}}) to identify clients.
 Per {{?RFC7617}}, the Basic authentication scheme is not suitable for protecting sensitive or valuable information unless the channel is secure (e.g., using the "HTTPS" URI scheme).
 Likewise, {{?RFC7616}} requires the Digest authentication scheme to be used over a secure channel.

 With HTTPS, clients might also be authenticated using certificates {{?RFC8446}}, but note that such authentication is intrinsically scoped to the underlying transport connection.
-As a result, a client has no way of knowing whether the authenticated status was used in preparing the response (though "Vary: *" and/or "Cache-Control: private" can provide a partial indication), and the only way to obtain a specifically unauthenticated response is to open a new connection.
+As a result, a client has no way of knowing whether the authenticated status was used in preparing the response (though Vary: * and/or the private cache directive can provide a partial indication), and the only way to obtain a specifically unauthenticated response is to open a new connection.

 When used, it is important to carefully specify the scoping and use of authentication; if the application exposes sensitive data or capabilities (e.g., by acting as an ambient authority; see {{Section 8.3 of RFC6454}}), exploits are possible.
 Mitigations include using a request-specific token to ensure the intent of the client.